DataAccess2020/2020-Capstone_project_Jacopo/README.md

 <tr>
 <td>

 You are reading Jacopo Malatesta's capstone project for the <i>Data Access and Regulation</i> course of the <i>Data Analytics for Politics, Society and Complex Organizations</i> Master program (University of Milan).
 This small research aims at gaining insight into the Twitter content regarding the 2020 Democratic primaries.
-To achieve this, tweets both about and by the candidates have been scraped and analyzed with basic tools of text and sentiment analysis.
+To achieve this, tweets shared by the candidates have been scraped and analyzed with basic tools of text and sentiment analysis.
 Céline Van den Rul's <a href="https://towardsdatascience.com/a-guide-to-mining-and-analysing-tweets-with-r-2f56818fdd16"> article </a> on analyzing tweets with R served as a model for this work.

 ![A screenshot of one of the scripts](images/screenshot.png)
 <p align="right">